classickk/basic-navbar/README.md

-A Basic website navigation bar
+A basic website navigation bar

 This project consists of a HTML list of links which have been manipulated considering The Box Model in CSS to form